msqr1/importizer/HowItWorks.md

 ```
 This file allows you to just place the appropriate macro identifier around exported entities, and just toggle with exporting code with `-D[value of mi_control]`.

-## Backward compatibility
+## A Small Compromise

-# Detailed methodology
+# Code Design
 Importizer is split into different "modules", the purpose of each is as follow:
 1. **Directive:**
     - Classify and extract extra information from preprocessor directives.
     - Resolve includes
-    - Determine if an include is standard.
+    - Determine if an include is a standard C++ include.
 2. **Driver:**
     - Call functions from other modules to drive the program.
     - Generate `Export.hpp` in transitional mode.
-    - Determine if a file will have to be chosen what to export
+    - Determine if a file will have to be chosen what to export.
-    - Generate backward compatibility headers
+    - Generate backward compatibility headers.
 3. **FileOp:**
-    - Provide file reading and writing facilities
+    - Provide file reading and writing facilities.
     - Get headers and sources to process and classify file type.
 4. **Minimizer:**
     - Reduce the size of the condition hierarchy.